 The committee consisted of three members who do not receive remuneration for attending meetings.
 These committee members were all members of the Board of Trustees.
 The remuneration committee comprised of the following members during the year under review:

-0 M Dugmore Chairman Trustee member
+M Dugmore Chairman Trustee member

-0 OA Maritz Trustee member
+OA Maritz Trustee member until 20/05/2021

-0 TM Masike Trustee member
+TM Masike Trustee member

+S Viljoen Trustee member from 21/05/2021

 5.6 Disputes Committee